dtoffe/dpl0c/README.md

 - AST traversal implemented with a Visitor pattern.
   - :heavy_check_mark: A prettyprinter visitor.
   - :heavy_check_mark: A symbol table builder and semantic checking visitor.
-  - :construction: A code generation visitor.
+  - :construction: A code generation visitor acting as the backend, generating LLVM IR.
-- The code generation visitor acts as the backend, generating LLVM IR.
+- :construction: Runtime library in C for the implementation of "read" and "write".

 There is no plan for adding features to the language, as commonly done in the compiler courses where PL0 is used as target language.